 It cannot be stated enough that those who believe they have a claim against a governmental agency due to roadside maintenance issues should contact a personal injury lawyer immediately.
 These claims involve shortened time limits requiring a claim to be filed in as little as six months from the injury date.

-The Law Offices of Edward A. Smith (also known as AutoAccident.com) would be happy to provide a no fee consultation to discuss if you have a viable claim against a governmental agency due to failure to provide proper roadside maintenance.
-Additionally, we encourage you to learn about how other clients have felt about their experience with the Law Offices of Edward A. Smith.
+The Edward A Smith Law Offices (also known as AutoAccident.com) would be happy to provide a no fee consultation to discuss if you have a viable claim against a governmental agency due to failure to provide proper roadside maintenance.
+Additionally, we encourage you to learn about how other clients have felt about their experience with the Edward A Smith Law Offices.
 You can read client reviews on Facebook, Avvo (an attorney rating system), Yelp and Google.
 Please feel free to call us at 916.921.6400.

 Photo Attribution: By Steve Davis (Own work) [Public domain], via Wikimedia Commons